freedomofpress/securedrop/docs/develop.md

 ## Production

-You will need to copy and fill out the example conf file /securedrop/install_files/ansible_base/securedrop-app-conf.yml.example to /securedrop/install_files/ansible_base/securedrop-app-conf.yml
+You will need to fill out the conf file `securedrop/install_files/ansible_base/prod-specific.yml`.

 ```
 vagrant up app